FocusedFidgeter/FlaggerForce/README.md

 - So, we moved the files to subfolders instead.
 This enabled us to find and fix the Invoices if a client were to dispute one.
     - Maybe we captured the wrong `Work_Order` number, or the wrong date.
     - Or maybe the old `Rate` was used after a contract was updated.
-- I later used an old version to experiment and learn `TKinter`-- Leading to this current version.
+- I later used an old version to experiment and learn `TKinter`- Leading to this current version.